gijs-d/GitHub-Style-Avatar-Generator/README.md

 # GitHub Style Avatar Generator

+This project is hosted on GitHub Pages.
+You can view it [here](https://gijs-d.github.io/GitHub-Style-Avatar-Generator/).

 ## Description

 This project creates dynamic GitHub-style avatars using a grid of colored blocks on an HTML canvas.
 Users can customize the number of blocks, their sizes, colors, and other options through an interactive form.
 The generated avatar can also be saved as an image.